darklang/dark/README.md

 - `scripts/builder --compile --test`

-Integration tests (run on your machine):
+Integration tests:

+- `scripts/run-in-docker ./integration-tests/run.sh`

+You can also run them on your machine, which gives you some debugging ability, and typically runs faster:

 - `./integration-tests/run.sh`